ONLYOFFICE/plugin-rainbow/README.md

 ## Known issues

-There may be an issue  Google Chrome browser, there may be problems with accessing cookies.
+There may be an issue with accessing cookies in Google Chrome browser.
 To fix that, go to your Chrome settings:
 Settings -> Privacy and security -> Cookies and other site data and enable the Allow all cookies option.